MikeHannon/DjangoDeployment/readme.md

 ```bash
 > pip freeze > requirements.txt
 ```
+#### edit this requirements.txt file removing pygraphviz, pydot and similar 'tricky' to install pieces.

 Make sure to `add`, `commit` and `push` your final changes to GitHub.
 Once you login to AWS and set up a cloud server, you'll be pulling code from your GitHub (or Bitbucket) repository.